orbeon/orbeon-forms-doc/contributors/test-plan.md

             value="8888"/>
         ```
     - load page again
-    - using Charles, go in Proxy / Breakpoints, enable breakpoints, and add:
+    - using Charles, go in Proxy / Breakpoints (⌘⇧K), enable breakpoints, and add:
       ![](images/test-charles-request.png)
     - click on *Manual save*
-    - the request is intercepted by Charles where you click on Abort, check that the client retries the request right away and that the request doesn't show in the server logs
+    - the request is intercepted by Charles
+    - when you click on Abort, check that the client retries the request right away and that the request doesn't show in the server logs
-    - finally click on *Execute*, and check the request runs on the server, and the response reaches the browser after 5 s
+    - finally click on *Execute*, and check the request runs on the server, and the response reaches the browser after 5 s with a 200
-3. Response not reaching client
+3. [x] Response not reaching client
     - change back  sleep service to use `sleep?delay=5` (sleep 5 s)
     - in Charles, edit the breakpoint set above (see screenshot), and this time break on the response, i.e. uncheck the "request" checkbox and check the "response" checkbox
     - click on *Manual save*
     - check after 5 s the breakpoint is hit
     - Abort (make sure to abort Ajax response, not call to sleep service - no longer an issue with 4.7+)
     - check the request is made again right away by the browser and replayed right away by the server
     - *Execute*
     - check the response reaches the client
-4. Unexpected HTML response
+4. [x] Unexpected HTML response
     - change back  sleep service to use `sleep?delay=5` (sleep 5 s)
+    - click on *Manual save*
     - edit the response to contain non-valid XML, and *Execute*
     - check the client re-executes the request
-5. File upload
+5. [x] File upload
     - setup
         - enable breakpoint on response for `/2016.2-pe/xforms-server/upload`
-        - enable throttling in Charles per the following configuration
+        - enable throttling in Charles (⌘⇧T) per the following configuration
           ![](images/test-charles-throttling.png)
         - download [this image](http://placekitten.com/g/2000/2000) (~200 KB)
     - `http://localhost:8080/2016.2-pe/xforms-upload/`